vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-capability.md

 ---
-title: "WhatsApp Capability"
+title: WhatsApp Capability
+excerpt: >-
-excerpt: "Read how to discover if your users are capable of receiving messages via WhatsApp."
+  Read how to discover if your users are capable of receiving messages via WhatsApp.
 ---
 ## Capability endpoint